Year 1 Learning Overview - Autumn 1 2017

 Children will attend a ‘Keys to Success’ assembly every Monday morning where two children from each Year One class will be awarded a Keys to Success Certificate in honour of showing one of the above attributes.

 Children will be practising handwriting daily, they will continue to learn to form pre-cursive letters in handwriting sessions, which they will be encouraged to use in all of their writing.
+Please encourage this pre-cursive writing at home and practise with your child.

 What are we learning?